Papierkorb/bindgen/README.md

 ## Parser step

-Begin of the actual execution pipeline.
+The beginning of the actual execution pipeline.
 Calls out to the clang-based parser tool to read the C/C++ source code and write a JSON-formatted "database" onto standard output.
 This is directly caught by `bindgen` and subsequently parsed as `Parser::Document`.